polyphene/docs.holium.org/docs/get-started/setting-up.md

 Then to proceed in the tutorial we will need two version control tools.

 The first one is [Git](https://git-scm.com/).
 It will prove useful to version our Holium project and the different pipeline we build in it.
-You can find about installation procedure on [their dedicated page](https://git-scm.com/book/fr/v2/D%C3%A9marrage-rapide-Installation-de-Git).
+You can find about installation procedure [here](https://git-scm.com).

 Finally we will install [DVC](https://dvc.org/) to handle versions on the data that we will import to and export from the Holium Framework.
 Their [installation page](https://dvc.org/doc/install) contains all necessary steps to access